shwetank/extension-docs/tut_message_passing.md

 });
 </pre>

 So in effect, we are selecting the currently active tab of the current window and sending a message the content script associated with it.
-When the content script recieves this message, it will initiate a function, like so:
+When the content script receives this message, it will initiate a function, like so:

 <pre class="prettyprint">
 chrome.runtime.onMessage.addListener(